Advice, support and help for children and young people with Neurodiversity Needs

 Autism (Autism Spectrum Condition)

-Autism (also known as Autism Spectrum Condition (ASC) and Autism Spectrum Disorder (ASD)) is a lifelong developmental condition that affects how people communicate and interact with the world.
-One in 100 people are on the autism spectrum and there are around 700,000 autistic adults and children in the UK.
+Autism (also known as Autism Spectrum Condition (ASC) and Autism Spectrum Disorder (ASD) is a lifelong developmental condition that affects how people communicate and interact with the world.
 Autism is a form of neurodiversity which means that those with autism move, interact, sense, and process differently to those who are neurotypical.

 Autism is a spectrum condition that affects people in different ways.
 Like all people, autistic people have their strengths and areas of difference.
 Below is a list of differences that autistic people may share.